MISSION & VISION

 ** Roles based off of gifts/strengths **

 **As The Parish Church launches, we are dedicated to the biblical call of having a plurality of leaders.
-There can be obvious challenges to this when there's only one planting pastor to start, but we are overwhelmed by God's grace at giving us such a great partnership with local area pastors/elders from Anthem Church in San Rafael, CA and Refuge Christian Fellowship in Santa Rosa, CA. Pastors from these churches as well as Josh Wroten (Director of Church Planting — NextGen Churches), and CJ Bergmen (Pastor — Citizens Church in San Francisco, CA) are providing provisional leadership and oversight until such a time that the Lord allows us to lay hands on capable and qualified elders and deacons who will help shepherd and pastor the saints at The Parish Church.**
+There can be obvious challenges to this when there's only one planting pastor to start, but we are overwhelmed by God's grace at giving us such a great partnership with local area pastors/elders from the Bay Area.
+Char Brodersen (Lead Pastor of Refuge Christian Fellowship in Santa Rosa, CA) and Josh Wroten (Director of Church Planting — NextGen Churches), and CJ Bergmen (Pastor — Citizens Church in San Francisco, CA) are providing provisional leadership and oversight until such a time that the Lord allows us to lay hands on capable and qualified elders and deacons who will help shepherd and pastor the saints at The Parish Church.**

 What We Believe